 - Be spiritually prepared: Spiritual preparation means reading the scriptures and praying regularly, building faith in Jesus Christ, and developing a testimony of the Lord’s true Church.
 It also means living the commandments and being an example to others of what it means to be a true follower of the Savior.
 Preparing spiritually also includes studying and understanding gospel principles, attending Church meetings regularly, and honoring the priesthood if you are a young man.

 - Be physically prepared: Missionary work can be very physically demanding.
 Many missionaries have to walk or ride bikes for as much as twelve hours a day.
 Before serving, a doctor must certify that the potential missionary is physically able to handle the work.
 A prospective missionary who has a physical disability or medical limitation may or may not be recommended to serve a mission depending on the severity of the issue.
-In many cases, people with physical disabilities or serious medical conditions can still be called to serve, but they often have restrictions placed on exactly how or where they go.
+In many cases, people with physical disabilities or serious medical conditions can still be called to serve, but they often have restrictions placed on exactly how or where they go, or in some cases they are able to serve Church Service Missions.

 - Be mentally and emotionally prepared: A mission requires young people to be of sound mind and emotionally capable of living and working independently.
 Candidates for missionary service who have previously had significant mental or emotional challenges must be stabilized and confirmed by a medical professional to be fully functional before being recommended for a mission.
 Young people who have severe mental or emotional challenges are honorably excused from missionary service, though many of them can, if they desire, participate as a Church Service Missionary.